 The History of Risperdal

 Risperdal has been on the market for more than 20 years.
 In that time, many people have been devastated by the unfortunate side effects of the drug.
 If you intend to seek compensation from Johnson & Johnson because you developed gynecomastia or another serious condition, you need to talk to a Risperdal attorney at Arnold & Itkin.
 With our award-winning counsel and record of success, you can be confident trusting your case to our team.
-Arnold & Itkin’s representation of a Risperdal case became a major part of this drug’s history.
+Arnold & Itkin’s representation of a Risperdal case became a significant part of this drug’s history.
 We secured a $76.6 million verdict against Janssen Pharmaceuticals and Johnson & Johnson.
 This award was the largest of its kind to date—more than 20 times larger than the previous 4 verdicts added together.
 In addition, as one of the first law firms to try a Risperdal case in the Philadelphia Court of Common Pleas multi-district litigation, we uncovered compelling evidence (known as “Tab 4”) that proved the link between gynecomastia and the drug’s use.
-We also uncovered through cross-examination that Janssen knew of the link well before doctors or families were informed of the risk factor.
+We also discovered through cross-examination that Janssen knew of the relationship well before doctors or families were informed of the risk factor.

 Review a brief history of the drug below so you can be informed about your case.

 - 1993 – The U.S. Food and Drug Administration approved the use of Johnson & Johnson's Janssen Pharmaceuticals Inc. drug, Risperdal.
 The drug was only approved to treat schizophrenia in adults.